vetsuccess/snow_duck/README.md

 > [!NOTE]
 > Building this can take a while, mostly because of `libduckdb-sys` crate - it can take up to 15 minutes to compile that one alone

-> [!NOTE]
-> For now, only linux-compatible .so file is being built, and only for x86-64 arch